Slovensko

 Biography

-Through his artistic work, Dragan Vojvodić has represented Serbia and Vojvodina in numerous exhibitions in countries such as Japan, Iceland, France, Germany, Austria, Hungary, the Czech Republic, Romania, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro and North Macedonia.
+He participated in a number of artistic residency projects and represented the country at many exhibitions in Iceland, Japan, France, Germany, Austria, Hungary, the Czech Republic, Romania, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, etc.

-His works can be found in collections such as the Museum of Contemporary Art of Vojvodina (Serbia), the Pierre Courtin Collection in Sarajevo (Bosnia and Herzegovina), the Regional Art Museum of Southern Ostrobothnia, Erró Nelimarkka (Finland), the 700 IS Video Art Festival (Iceland), the Matica srpska Gallery in Novi Sad (Serbia), Terra in Kikinda (Serbia), the Obras Foundation in Portugal, DEPO 2015 in Pilsen (Czech Republic), the Contemporary Gallery in Zrenjanin (Serbia) and others.
+His works can be found in the following collections: Museum of Contemporary Art of Vojvodina in Novi Sad, Regional Art Museum of Southern Ostrobothnia in Finland, 700 IS Video Art Festival in Iceland, Matica Srpska Gallery in Novi Sad, Pierre Curtin Collection in Sarajevo, Terra Museum in Kikinda, Obras Foundation in Portugal, DEPO 2015 in Pilsen, Contemporary Art Center of Montenegro in Podgorica, Contemporary Art Gallery in Zrenjanin, Cultural Center Leskovac, as well as in private collections in the country and abroad (Finland, Denmark) and educational institutions in Serbia.

 https://draganvojvodic.wordpress.com/